jeru7/todoList-js/README.md

-# To Do List
+# ToDoList

 ## Description

-A simple to do list using vanilla CSS and JS.
+A simple todo list with vanilla JS.

 ## Site